energyinpython/pydaria/README.md

 # pydaria
-The Data Variability Based Multi-Criteria Assessment Method based on the TOPSIS method.
+DARIA - The Data Variability Based Multi-Criteria Assessment Method based on the TOPSIS method.

 ## License